pandaloan/startup/notes.md

 Use port 4000 for your startup service.
 Simon uses port 3000 for its service, and they can't use the same port.

+- HTTP:
+There are several verbs that describe what the HTTP request is asking for.
+The list below only describes the most common ones.
+Verb 	Meaning
+GET 	Get the requested resource.
+This can represent a request to get a single resource or a resource representing a list of resources.
+POST 	Create a new resource.
+The body of the request contains the resource.
+The response should include a unique ID of the newly created resource.
+PUT 	Update a resource.
+Either the URL path, HTTP header, or body must contain the unique ID of the resource being updated.
+The body of the request should contain the updated resource.
+The body of the response may contain the resulting updated resource.
+DELETE 	Delete a resource.
+Either the URL path or HTTP header must contain the unique ID of the resource to delete.
+OPTIONS 	Get metadata about a resource.
+Usually only HTTP headers are returned.
+The resource itself is not returned.